-Statistical data such as Maximum, Minimum, Mean, Root Mean Square Values are also calculated and displayed.
+Statistical data such as Maximum, Minimum, Mean, Root Mean Square (RMS), Skewness and Kurtosis values are also calculated and displayed.
 Each frame of data is time stamped with an accuracy of 1 ms and the time stamp is shown at the lower left corner of the Oscilloscope view.